 Resolve to not quit, and you will write a novel.
-I can’t guarantee your novel will become a bestseller, but I can guarantee it won’t if you don’t finish it.
+I can’t guarantee it will become a bestseller, but I can guarantee it won’t if you don’t finish it.

 You’ll know your story has legs if it stays in your mind, growing and developing every time you think of it.

-The right concept simply feels right, and you’ll know it when you land on it.
+The right concept simply feels right.
+You’ll know it when you land on it.
 Most importantly, your idea must compel you to write it.

 Tell your story idea to someone whose opinion you trust.